(Taking Up Your Cross Daily)

 - Being “born [again] of the Spirit”: you have already taken this step,

-- “Abounding in the work of the Lord” (“bearing fruit”): For if you do not act on your faith, it will neither justify you before God, nor save you to eternal life.
-A genuine saving faith will naturally result in “good works” for the Lord.
+- “Abounding in the work of the Lord” (“bearing fruit”): For if you do not act on your faith, it will neither justify you before God nor save you to eternal life.
+Genuine saving faith will naturally result in “good works” for the Lord.
 Those who only profess faith have what the Bible calls a “dead” faith, for “faith without works is dead,” and

 - “Finishing the race”: “persevering” in faith unto death (remaining faithful)

-You cannot omit any of those conditions and meet the criteria that the Bible gives for being saved to eternal life.
-Please know that this list isn’t something I made up – it is the truth of what is expressly stated in Scripture!
-The next few chapters of this book deal with each of those topics in more detail.
-But first, while the nature of salvation was briefly discussed in the prior chapter on The Path to Eternal Life, I want to discuss it more fully here to set a solid foundation on which to proceed.
+You cannot omit any of those components and meet the Bible’s criteria for being saved to eternal life.
+Please know that this list isn’t something I made up – it is the truth of what is expressly stated in Scripture.
+Each of the above topics is covered in more detail in subsequent chapters.